-In this post: Azemmour (sometimes misspelled as Azemour) and the story of an ultimate survivalist; how a street art festival caused an extraordinary historical discovery; a brief history of Azemmour; where and how Magellan lost his horse.
+In this post: Azemmour in Morocco (sometimes misspelled as Azemour) and the story of an ultimate survivalist; how a street art festival caused an extraordinary historical discovery; a brief history of Azemmour; where and how Magellan lost his horse.

-Azemmour.
+Azemmour of Morocco.
 Chances are you never heard about it unless you are a street art aficionado.
 In fact, it was the reason why it popped up on my screen while I was searching for off-the-beaten-path Moroccan destinations.

 In 2013, Azemmour hosted the Remp’Arts Festival.
 Many street artists from all over the world came to the city to use old medina’s walls as a canvas to showcase their skills.
 The festival managed to attract quite a few big names: TATS CRU, Kouka, Toast, Morran, Ceet, Vitaly Rusakov, Bates, Sy, and Jo Ber.
 The theme of the festival was a special one for the city – the legend of Estevanico.

-Perhaps, for esteemed residents of Azemmour Estevanico is a familiar figure, but I never heard his name.
+Perhaps, for esteemed residents of Moroccan Azemmour Estevanico is a familiar figure, but I never heard his name.
 As it turned out, he was an extraordinary character that deserves to be known better for his accomplishments.

 The story of Estevanico

 Estevanico (1500 – 1539) was the first native African who reached the present-day continental United States.
 He explored the entirety of the American South and was the first African-born man to die in North America about whom anything is known.